BerAceituno/Image_Undistort/README.md

 where the input must be a .xml settings file (for an example check USB_PICS.xml).

-# Distributed under MIT License
+# Distributed under an MIT License